All Episodes

 Wasn't that an alleged incident with Lewinsky or whatever?

-Watch today when the talk radio circuit, who has been very supportive of Ted Cruz, and any time there's been a split between Cruz and Trump, they've sided with Cruz.
+Watch today when the talk radio circuit, who has been very supportive of Ted Cruz, and anytime there's been a split between Cruz and Trump, they've sided with Cruz.

-I don't think this is going to be an issue at all with conservative voters.
+I suspect unless they somehow turn on Cruz on this issue, I don't think this is going to be an issue at all with conservative voters.

 There you have it.

-I told you, they're sitting around there waiting for us on talk radio to turn this into what they want it to be.
+They're sitting around there waiting for us on talk radio to turn this into what they want it to be.

 They want it to be everybody ganging up on Trump, defending Cruz.